Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 A permanent increment

-Staff may receive an additional progression point or ACE point, depending on the spinal point currently applied.
+Staff may receive an additional progression point or ACE point, depending on their current spine point.

 This award is a permanent addition to salary and recognises sustained, outstanding performance.